zahrahosseini99/zahrahosseini99.github.io/_pages/about.md

 **Hello/Bonjour/سلام!**

+I recently graduated with a **Master of Applied Science in Computer Engineering** from [York University](https://www.yorku.ca/)'s [Lassonde School of Engineering](https://lassonde.yorku.ca/) in December 2024.
+My thesis, titled *"Eye-Contact Behavior Modeling Using Diffusion Models"*, explored advanced techniques in computer vision and machine learning to simulate naturalistic eye-contact behaviors, contributing to the development of generative models for human-computer interaction.

+During my time at York University, I had the privilege of working with [Dr. Niko Troje](https://www.biomotionlab.ca/niko-troje/) and [Dr. Kosta Derpanis](https://csprofkgd.github.io/), whose guidance was instrumental in my research journey.

+Prior to my master's, I earned my **Bachelor of Science in Computer Engineering** from the [Iran University of Science and Technology](http://www.iust.ac.ir/en), where I developed a strong foundation in computational methods and artificial intelligence.

-I am a Master of Applied Science in Computer Engineering student with a passion for solving complex problems using cutting-edge technologies.
-I am currently pursuing my degree at [York University](https://www.yorku.ca/)'s [Lassonde School of Engineering](https://lassonde.yorku.ca/) and focusing my research on computer vision, machine learning, and artificial intelligence.
+I am passionate about leveraging cutting-edge technologies to solve complex problems and am excited to continue exploring opportunities in computer vision, machine learning, and artificial intelligence.

-I have been honored to work with [Dr. Niko Troje](https://www.biomotionlab.ca/niko-troje/), [Dr. Kosta Derpanis](https://csprofkgd.github.io/).

-Before joining York University, I received my BSc in Computer engineering from [Iran University of Scinece and Technology](http://www.iust.ac.ir/en).